 ISEF Categories and Subcategories

 Many projects could easily fit into more than one ISEF category.
 We highly recommend that you review the entire listing of the categories and sub-categories before choosing the category that most accurately describes your project.
+Click here for a listing of sample project titles from Regeneron ISEF 2021.

 At ISEF, you don’t need to compete in the same category as in your regional or state competition.
 Furthermore, most regional and state competitions do not use subcategories.
 You should carefully consider which subcategory best describes your project because your judges will be assigned based on their expertise in your chosen subcategory.
 If the project could be in multiple subcategories (or categories), it is best to select the primary subcategory of your project rather than “Other.”